sunyatin/ASCEND/README.md

 ### `.png`

-This script will output a plot of the allele sharing correlation decay curve (blue points) along with the fitted exponential model (red line).
+ThA plot of the allele sharing correlation decay curve (blue points) along with the fitted exponential model (red line).
 In the top-right corner: the estimates of founder age (Tf) and intensity (If) with their associated 95% confidence intervals within brackets as well as the NRMSD.

+### `.est`

+A table containing, on each line: the estimate of the founder age (Tf, in generations before sampling) with standard error (SE), lower and upper boundaries of the confidence interval at 95%; intensity (If) with its SE and CI95 boundaries; the NRMSD.

 ### `.qweights`